monster-penguin/BIOS-Preservation-Tool/README.md

 - **Pass 1 — filename + hash matching:** Matches by declared filename first, then by any declared hash.
 Covers well-organised collections where filenames are correct.
 - **Pass 2 — MD5-only matching:** Hashes every file and looks it up purely by MD5, ignoring filenames.
 Catches renamed or arbitrarily named files.

+**Post-scan passes:** After all sources are scanned, two reconciliation passes run automatically:

+- **Alias reconciliation** — finds canonicals whose bytes are already stored under a different canonical name (e.g. two platforms calling the same file by different names) and registers them in the alias table.
+Removes stale wrong-version blobs that are superseded by a verified alias.
+- **Verify pass** — runs when `verify_pass = true` in config (default).
+Processes every unverifiable and mismatch_accepted blob in two stages: (1) if the blob's SHA256/SHA1/CRC32 matches a verified blob under a different canonical name, the two are the same bytes — the duplicate is removed and registered as an alias to the verified target; (2) otherwise, the blob stays put and is annotated with a confidence level — **high** if two or more platforms declare the file, **low** if exactly one platform declares it.
+This confidence appears in the build summary and the shopping list `Confidence` column.

 **Multi-variant storage:** When a canonical has multiple valid MD5 hashes declared across platforms (regional versions of the same BIOS), all distinct verified variants are stored as separate blobs.
 When staging, the variant whose MD5 matches what the target platform declares is used; if no match exists, the first verified variant is used.

 **Build summary example:**